kleros/arbitrable-contract-libraries/README.md

 # Overview

-Create a dispute.
+Create dispute.
 Wait for ruling.
 Appeal.
 Enforce final ruling.
 Make justice.

 Here you are going to find solidity libraries that help you create arbitrable contracts compliant with erc-792 and erc-1497 standards in a glimpse.